 When we had girls, it did not occur to me that they would turn out to be HUGE college football fans.
 Time to update my thinking!
 After the University of Georgia lost the national collage championship to Alabama last year, Baby A just cried and cried.
-So this year, I just want to Dawgs to make my girl happy, and I figured I’d kick-off the season in a big way with this football party.
+So this year, I just want the Dawgs to make my girl happy, and I figured I’d kick-off the season in a big way with this football viewing party.

 My color palette was green and brown with red and black as my accent colors because they are our team colors, but you could use whatever extra colors represent your team.

 Football Party Backdrop

 My first thought was to create a dessert table in our living room so that no one would have to leave the TV to snack.
 I was going to move a white desk in front of the fireplace to serve as our dessert and snack station.
 But it turns out I’ve had a rotten cold all week, so I shifted my plans to the dining room in an attempt to avoid manual labor.
 (Parties should be fun for the hostess, too, and not super stressful!)

 Fortunately, all my plans traded spaces easily.
 For the backdrop, I hung this plastic football field backdrop from Oriental Trading.
 It is huge: 9 feet x 6 feet, but it comes in three pieces, so you can use only what you need.
 At $17, it’s a steal.
 (I’ll show you how I hung the backdrop later this week.)

 From the backdrop, I strung five football paper lanterns ($8 for 3) on a thin white ribbon and attached them to the wall using 3M Command Hooks positioned upside down.

 Dessert Table Decor